 Emphasis on the earth is vital to the agriculture business.
 These days the business is giving back to the earth on a large scale.
 Agriculture photography has been helping raise awareness about environmental change happening in parts of the world where farming and other agricultural practices are prominent.

 This is so much the case, in fact, that in 2016 Vice published an article that discussed the importance of agriculture photography for that very reason.
-For the article, the author interviewed Sherri Dougherty, Photo Editor for the United Nations’ Food and Agriculture Organization (FAO):
+For the article, the author interviewed Sherri Dougherty, Photo Editor for the United Nations’ Food and Agriculture Organization (FAO).
+She said:

 One of the reasons that Sherri prefers to work with photojournalists is due to the candid nature of their photography.
 “We want to have a natural, unposed, and dynamic scene represented in imagery that tells a story or process,” she told Vice.
 However, some agriculture photographers already actively consider the natural aura of their images.